 Tooth pain should be taken seriously by making an appointment with our tooth restoration dentist.

 Zoom teeth whitening can give you the smile you’ve always wanted in less than an hour.
 If you haven’t found success with over-the-counter toothpaste, trays, and strips, we recommend you schedule an appointment for professional teeth whitening in our office.
-Our teeth whitening dentist at Precision Dentistry can whiten your teeth by up to eight shades in one appointment.
+Our teeth whitening dentist at Bloomfield Hills Dental Group can whiten your teeth by up to eight shades in one appointment.

 Zoom Whitening Procedure Steps